Stone Arch Bridge Keene, NH Rock Climbing

 Note- A google search of "Stone Arch Bridge Keene, NH" will easily bring up this spot as well.

-Classic Climbing Routes in Stone Arch Bridge Keene, NH
+Classic Climbing Routes at Stone Arch Bridge Keene, NH